AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 ## Create or delete an environment

-The branching strategy uses a common Git workflow where you develop code and add extension in a development branch.
+The branching strategy uses a common Git workflow where you develop code and add extensions in a development branch.
 See [Starter](../architecture/starter-architecture.md) and [Pro](../architecture/starter-develop-deploy-workflow.md) architecture overviews.

 -  For Starter, create a `staging` branch from the `master` branch, then branch from `staging` for development.
--  For Pro, create a development branch from the Integration environment.
+-  For Pro, create a development branch from the integration environment.

 Your account supports a limited number of active Git branches and an unlimited number of inactive development branches.
 Manage active and inactive branches by adding or deleting a branch.
 When deleted, a branch is deactivated and remains listed in the project branches list as _inactive_.
 You can activate the inactive branch later or you can [delete the branch](../dev-tools/cloud-cli-overview.md#) using the CLI.